How to paint a fireplace, specifically a wood-burning stove exterior with high-temperature paint for an updated look…

-1.)
-Tape off ALL exposed areas around firebox that you do NOT want to paint.
+Use painter’s tape off ALL exposed areas around firebox that you do NOT want to paint.
 Cover surrounding area with painters plastic.

 TAKE YOUR TIME on this step.
 The better your tape job, the better your results will be on this project.
 You have to make sure you tape off every little area that you don’t want that paint to hit.

-2.) spray, Spray, SPRAY!!
+2. spray, Spray, SPRAY!!

 You’re off to the races!
 Now, if you have a LOT of area to cover, I highly recommend using an inexpensive comfort grip for your spray paint can.
 It just fastens on top, and it alleviates 1) getting paint on your hands and 2) the pain and numbness and tingling that can happen if you’ve been hitting that spray paint trigger too long!

 Make sure you wait until the paint is thoroughly dried before removing your tape and painters plastic.

 This inexpensive painting project has made a big difference in the look and feel of our family room.

-Since we’re talking about fall and all, I’ll leave you with a picture from our “fall mantle” last year.
+Since we’re talking about fall and all, I’ll leave you with a picture of our “fall mantle” last year.
 Look, I know, it’s not much.
 In fact, it’s hardly anything.

 But you can only pick so many battles, right?
 And last year, sanity won out (kinda) over uber-beautifully decorated mantle-scaping.
 We’ll try again this year (maybe…probably not).